 We want to feel chosen, not just as an option, but as the chosen one.
 We become second to the electronic when we notice our partner spending too much time scrolling through articles, playing mindless games, or even engaging in online arguments.
 While there may be too much television, Instagram, or video games, remember that you have the time to pause and spend intentional and meaningful moments with each other.
 Make time for each other or give the phone to someone who can put it down for you.

 Funny Deal-Breakers in a Relationship

 Nobody can love everything about someone.
-Everyone must have at least one relationship stumbling deal.
+Everyone must have at least one relationship stumbling block.
 Of course, some people have amusing relationship deal-breakers.
-But, before you pass judgment and label me as picky, let me just say that EVERYONE has funny relationship deal-breakers that they can’t quite explain, as evidenced by a couple of Reddit threads.
+But, before you pass judgment and label me as picky, let me say that everyone has funny relationship deal-breakers that they can’t quite explain, as evidenced by a couple of Reddit threads.

 Men and women explain their funniest relationship deal breakers in the threads, and it’s about to get weird up here:

 - Lack of a Hairy Chest

 - Using His Photographs on Social Media Without His Permission